 A great little town to visit in County Limerick is Adare which is often preferred by people as the friendliest village in Ireland.
 Located 18 kilometres outside Limerick City, you’ll find Adare.
 It is one of the most gorgeous villages you will come across in Limerick and in Ireland.
 With its beautiful location on the banks of the River Maigue.

 It has also been classed as a Heritage Town and has won many of the prestigious ‘Tidy Town Awards’.

-You can really understand why people find the place so beautiful with its picture postcard main street that includes historical medieval building and pretty thatched cottages.
-There are so much incredible ancient and archaeological remains in the town that dates back to 1200 AD.
+You can really understand why people find the place so beautiful with its picture postcard main street that includes historical medieval buildings and pretty thatched cottages.
+There are so many incredible ancient and archaeological remains in the town that dates back to 1200 AD.

-It’s uniqueness and historicness is why it has become a great tourist destination, especially those who live overseas.
+Its uniqueness and historicness are why it has become a great tourist destination, especially for those who live overseas.

-Next, we have the small town of Bruff located in the east of County Limerick that lies on the Morning Star River.
+Next, we have the small town of Bruff located in the east of County Limerick which lies on the Morning Star River.
 Bruff is everything you’d expect from a small village with pretty main streets that offer many traditional shops.
-The village has also played its part in the Irish Civil War.
-In Bruff, you’ll find a memorial that is dedicated to Sean Wall who was a volunteer during the Irish war of Independence
+The village also played its part in the Irish Civil War.
+In Bruff, you’ll find a memorial that is dedicated to Sean Wall who was a volunteer during the Irish War of Independence

-Around Bruff, you will find beautiful countryside with one of Limerick main tourist attraction Lough Gur close by.
+Around Bruff, you will find beautiful countryside with one of Limerick’s main tourist attractions Lough Gur close by.